 One thing that’s important to keep in mind about these pills is that, as herbal health supplements and dietary supplements, they aren’t regulated in the same way as over-the-counter or prescription medications.

 This means that they don’t need to go through the FDA’s strict approval process, which involves numerous phases of clinical trials.
 Unlike FDA-approved medications, they aren’t required to be tested for safety or effectiveness.

-Unscrupulous business practices are so commonplace in the over-the-counter male enhancement pill racket that the FDA actually maintains a list of tainted sexual enhancement products with hundreds — literally hundreds — of entries, all for over-the-counter male enhancement supplements that contain potentially harmful substances.
+Unscrupulous business practices are so commonplace in the non-prescription male enhancement pill racket that the FDA actually maintains a list of tainted sexual enhancement products with hundreds — literally hundreds — of entries, all for non-prescription male enhancement supplements that contain potentially harmful substances.

-The FDA also investigated numerous male enhancement pills available in gas stations, sex stores and online marketplaces and found that over-the-counter male enhancement products contain hidden ingredients.
+The FDA also investigated numerous male enhancement pills available in gas stations, sex stores and online marketplaces and found that some non-prescription male enhancement products contain hidden ingredients.

-They’re the main ingredients in Viagra® and Cialis®, respectively, and they’ve both been found in some of these over-the-counter boner pills.
+They’re the main ingredients in Viagra® and Cialis®, respectively, and they’ve both been found in some of these non-prescription boner pills.

 While that may sound like you’re getting more bang for your buck, remember: a big reason why ED medications are available by prescription only is because dosages should be tailored to your individual needs.

 Plus, pharmaceutical-grade medications are required to be made in pharmaceutical-quality laboratories.
 Let’s just say that "diet" pills don’t have nearly the same rigorous and regulated manufacturing quality standards.